oncomouse/courses/2015/engl354fall2015.md

 ---
-title: ENGL 354, Fall 2015
-number: ENGL 354
+title: Syllabus
+course:
   term: Fall 2015
   description: |-
     **Modern Rhetorical Theory** is designed to introduce students to the development of rhetoric as a concept, discipline, and series of practices in the 20th and into the 21st centuries.
 The class also introduces students to practices of criticism and thinking about, with, and through academic conversations as scholars.

     Students will read a wide range of works dealing with topics of linguistic persuasion.
 Additionally, students will write in a number of media and genres in response to these, and other, readings.
+  number: ENGL 354
+instructors: []
 layout: syllabus
 ---
   # Assignments